rsingh032503/Project_2024/Report.md

 2. **Consistent Patterns Across Input Types**
    - All four input arrangements (random, sorted, reverse sorted, perturbed) show remarkably similar scaling patterns
    - This suggests the algorithm's performance is stable regardless of input arrangement which is interesting because it should be easier to form bitonic sequences with sorted and reverse sorted inputs than random and perturbed inputs.
+This might be something worth looking into in my implementation of the bitonic sort algorithm.

 ##### Scaling Characteristics